1922 TCU Horned Frogs football team

 The 1922 TCU Horned Frogs football team represented Texas Christian University (TCU) as a member of the Texas Intercollegiate Athletic Association (TIAA) during the 1922 college football season.
 Led by John McKnight in his first and only year as head coach, the Horned Frogs compiled an overall record of 2–5–3 with a mark of 0–3–2 in TIAA play.
 TCU played their home games at Panther Park in Fort Worth, Texas.
 The team's captain was Aubrey D. "Judge" Green, who played end.

+Season summary

+The 1922 season was John McKnight's only season as head coach of the TCU Horned Frogs.
+The team finished with a 2–5–3 record and was outscored by its opponents, 113 to 91.
+The Horned Frogs opened the season with a win over Burleson and later defeated East Texas State, but did not record another victory during the remainder of the season.